Creating opportunity for input

 Community and stakeholder engagement is vital to the success of this project.

-Community engagement to inform the development of the Place Brief has taken place, and the project’s consultation focus is now shifting to concept designs.
+Community engagement to inform the development of the Place Brief has taken place.

 The Community Panel